Overview

 - IM Steroids if <34 weeks

-- In special situation amniocentesis or foetal blood sampling may be indicated.
+- In special situations, amniocentesis or foetal blood sampling may be indicated.

 Immediate post-natal care